ibm-cloud-docs/vmwaresolutions/archiref/vcshcx/vcshcx-monitoring.md

 Use the following methods to monitor bandwidth use and latency.

 - vMotion Traffic is best accomplished by using the WAN Opt web UI.
 The WAN Opt dramatically reduces the traffic that is going over the WAN and reduces packet loss by sending redundant packets.
-It has been observed that the typic ratio LAN to WAN bandwidth use is ~ 3:1 (350 Mbps LAN = 90-120Mbps WAN).
+It has been observed that the typical ratio LAN to WAN bandwidth usage is approximately 3:1 (350 Mbps LAN = 90-120Mbps WAN).

-- Replication-based (bulk) migration of VMs within HCX results in VMs being moved thick.
-While this cannot be desirable, the WAN opt UI reveals a high ratio between LAN and WAN when you move “empty” disk data.
-Conversely, it is observed that when non-compressible data is migrated, such as DB data and digital media, WAN use is at its highest as it comes closer to LAN input use.
+- Replication-based (bulk) migration of VMs within HCX results in VMs being moved with thick provisioning.
+While this is not desirable, the WAN opt UI reveals a high ratio between LAN and WAN use when you move unused disk data.
+Conversely, it is observed that when non-compressible data is migrated, such as DB data and digital media, WAN use is at its highest and it comes closer to LAN use.

 Observations:
-- vMotion of a VM within HCX results in no more than the throughput of the vMotion network to a single ESX host.
+- The vMotion migration of a VM within HCX does not generate more throughput than the vMotion networking for a single ESXi host.
 - As bulk migration can have multiple migrations in flight simultaneously, it achieves higher bandwidth use than a vMotion migration.
 The ratio observed at a customer side with 1 Gbps vMotion links to the ESX hosts was: Eight replications = bandwidth use of 1 vMotion.
 - Moving empty space on disk results in displaying a high LAN use with a high ratio and subsequently low WAN use.
 Note that 1 Gbps seems to be the limit.
 Indeed, in this particular case the vMotion network is